microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 * Compose an image made up of the results from each model's predictions
 * Show the tiled image result

-If you don't want to type it out, the script can found [here](/ELL/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/sideBySideDemo.py), otherwise follow along below.
+If you don't want to type it out, the script can be found [here](/ELL/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/sideBySideDemo.py), otherwise follow along below.

 First, we need to import the libraries we'll be using in this app, which include system ultilities, numpy and demoHelper that we copied over from ELL utilities:
 ```python